Leadership: Human Resource and Organization Development, Online (M.S.)

-What is Human Resource and Organization Development?
+What is the Master of Science in Leadership: Human Resource and Organization Development?

-The Master of Science in Leadership with an Option in Human Resource and Organization Development is designed to provide depth for leaders to develop advanced expertise in HR leadership to develop, implement, and align HR strategies with organizational practices, and ultimately, achieve organizational outcomes.
+The M.S.
+Leadership: Human Resource and Organization Development option is designed to provide depth for leaders to develop advanced expertise in HR leadership to develop, implement, and align HR strategies with organizational practices, and ultimately, achieve organizational outcomes.
 Curriculum is aligned with SHRM competencies and includes specialized areas of the HR function to include HR strategy, talent management, staffing, performance management, training and development, HR metrics, leading changes, and organizational leadership.
 Graduates will be prepared for careers that allow them to contribute to strategic advancement in business settings, in the nonprofit sector, and in the public sphere.

 Effective human resource practices enhance organizational practices by contributing to employee and customer satisfaction, innovation, productivity, effective processes, retention, organizational reputation, and overall success of the organization.
 UNH CPS will be able to provide HR education where leaders will benefit from the offerings to more effectively lead organizations and achieve better outcomes.
 The focus is on aligning people, strategies, and organizational outcomes.

-The M.S. in Leadership, Human Resource & Organization Development Option is aligned with the Society for Human Resource Management (SHRM).
+The M.S. in Leadership: Human Resource and Organization Development option is aligned with the Society for Human Resource Management (SHRM).
 SHRM is the foremost expert, convener and thought leader on issues impacting today's evolving workplaces.
 The SHRM curriculum guidelines are part of SHRM’s Academic Initiative to define HR education standards taught in university business schools and help universities develop degree programs that follow these standards.
 The alignment of this program to SHRM highlights the relevance of our curriculum in preparing students to excel in their roles as HR professionals.
 Having the relevant competencies is essential to developing and implementing world-class HR strategies.
 This program combines business essentials with employee development and organizational performance.

 Potential Career Areas

-- Human Resources Management
+• Human Resources Management

-- Executive Coaching
+• Executive Coaching

 Curriculum & Requirements